The Better Sleep Clinic | Auckland Sleep Medicine | NZ Insomnia Clinic

 The results from this study are especially important as none of the people studied were selected because they had sleep problems.
 In fact, they generally had high sleep efficiency.

 Okay, so what’s the takeaway?
-If you want sleep with less disruption, avoid alcohol and especially avoid nicotine within four hours of bedtime.
+If you want sleep with less disruption, avoid alcohol and especially avoid nicotine within four hours of bedtime (the study didn’t look at the effects of taking these substances prior to four hours before bedtime, however other evidence suggests they are likely to disrupt sleep when taken in the evening at all).

-I’ve written before about how even mild sleep loss impacts next day mood and brain function so reducing sleep disruptors is a smart move.
+We’ve written before about how even mild sleep loss can impact next day mood and brain function so reducing sleep disruptors is a smart move if you want to sleep better and feel better.

 But what about the caffeine?
 Does this mean you can start smashing the coffees before bed?
 Not so fast.

 Caffeine affects everyone differently.
-So if experience tells you that caffeine keeps you awake (caffeine blocks the effect of adenosine on the brain - read here about adenosine and sleep) my suggestion is to have your last coffee just after lunch for a better night’s sleep.
+So if experience tells you that caffeine keeps you awake (caffeine blocks the effect of adenosine on the brain - read here about adenosine and sleep) our suggestion is to have your last coffee just after lunch for a better night’s sleep (and watch the total amount of caffeine you consume).

 The study was published in the journal Sleep (Spadola et al., 2019).